Nupur Kaushik Updated On: 11 Dec, 2019 15:50 IST

 Current Affairs and General Knowledge

-Language Proficiency including Proficiency in English Language
+Language Proficiency including Proficiency in the English Language

 Analytical Abilities and Aptitude (inferences from percentages, tables, graphs, etc.).